morhendos/casino-liga/docs/DESIGN-UPDATES.md

 3. **Angular Geometry**: Removed rounded corners in favor of straight edges that match the logo's style.
 4. **Enhanced Geometric Elements**: Background shapes echo the logo's angular style.
 5. **Improved Visual Hierarchy**: Better organization of content with clearer emphasis on key elements.
+6. **Component Reusability**: Creation of reusable components to ensure design consistency.

 ## Color System